+If two or more responders are selected and the initiator intends to perform one-to-many ranging with the selected responders, each Start of Ranging Compact frame specifies the corresponding ranging configurations and the time offset between the first symbol of the Start of Ranging Compact frame and the first symbol of the first One-to-many Poll Compact frame addressed to all the selected responders in the first ranging block.
+Figure 27A shows an example contention-based initialization and setup process for one-to-many ranging.

+Figure 27A – Example session initialization for one-to-many

 Upon receipt of the Advertising Confirmation Compact frame in the CAP, each of the selected responders shall listen for its incoming Start of Ranging Compact frame at the corresponding time specified in the Advertising Confirmation Compact frame.

 After transmitting the Start of Ranging Compact frame, the initiator shall enter the control phase.
 After receiving the Start of Ranging Compact frame, the responder shall enter the control phase.
 After the initiator has confirmed receipt of the RESP Compact frame from the responder during the control phase, and unless initialization of further devices is required, the initiator shall discontinue ranging initialization and cease the transmission of Advertising Poll Compact frame.

-Figure 25 shows the contention-based initialization and setup process for one-to-one ranging when coordination is inactive.

-Figure 26 shows the contention-based initialization and setup process for one-to-one ranging when coordination is active.

-Figure 27 shows the contention-based initialization and setup process for one-to-many ranging.

-10.38.3.4 Initialization setup handshake…10.38.7 UWB MMS ranging session initialization using public addresses
+10.38.3.2.4 UWB MMS ranging session initialization using public addresses

+…